ECTS

 Description

-History and sociology of wood
+History and sociology surrounding wood

-Wood and forest: representations and uses
+Wood and forests: representations and uses

 Carbon and climate change